 Considering crop energy balances, triticale would have a lower carbon footprint than wheat.
 Further tightening of nitrogen levels or energy inputs could herald much needed impetus for this crop.

 Triticale produces grain with high lycine values and so is ideal for on-farm feeding.
-As a versatile low input crop other uses of triticale include whole crop production, organic grain production, game cover and thatching.
+As a versatile crop other uses of triticale include whole crop production, organic grain production, game cover and thatching.